devhl-labs/CocApi/README.md

 ## [ICurrentWarAPIModel](/CocApiLibrary/Models/War/ICurrentWarAPIModel.cs)
 This interface is implemented by [CurrentWarAPIModel](/CocApiLibrary/Models/War/CurrentWarAPIModel.cs) and [LeagueWarAPIModel](/CocApiLibrary/Models/War/LeagueWarAPIModel.cs).\
 The only difference is LeagueWarAPIModel has a WarTag property, and the WarType enum will be SCCWL.\
-When CocApi returns an ICurrentWarAPIModel, you can cast it to the appropriate type when necessary.
+When CocApi returns an ICurrentWarAPIModel, you can cast it to the appropriate type when necessary.\
+LeagueWarAPIModel also inherits from CurrentWarAPIModel.
+If you have to cast, ensure you start with LeagueWarAPIModel.

 ## [WebResponse](/CocApiLibrary/WebResponse.cs)
 This is an internal static class.\